vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 }
 ```

-A user should also be able to do this process by approving a transaction from a dApp.
+If a party is already a referee, and submits another `JoinTeam` transaction, their membership will be transferred to the new team at the end of the epoch.
+Note, if the referee has submitted multiple transactions in an epoch, the referee will be transferred using the latest valid transaction.

 ### Team epoch and running volumes

 Whilst a referral program is `STATUS_ACTIVE`, the network must track the cumulative volume of trades for each party in that epoch, call this value `party_epoch_volume`.
 Each time a trade is generated, the network should increment a parties `party_epoch_volume` by the quantum volume of the trade.
-Note, for a spot market, the quantum is the quantum of the asset used to express the price (i.e. the [quote_asset](./0080-SPOT-product_builtin_spot.md/#1-product-parameters)).
+For a spot market, the quantum is the quantum of the asset used to express the price (i.e. the [quote_asset](./0080-SPOT-product_builtin_spot.md/#1-product-parameters)).

 ```pseudo
 party_epoch_volume = party_epoch_volume + (trade_price * trade_size * settlement_asset_quantum)
 ```

+Note, to prevent participants "wash trading" within a team to boost their teams volume, trades where both the maker and taker are a member of the same party do not contribute to each parties `party_epoch_volume`.

 At the end of an epoch, for each team, a `team_epoch_volume` is calculated by summing each team members `party_epoch_volume`.
 The amount a party can contribute to their teams volume however is capped by the network parameter `referralProgram.maxPartyVolumePerEpoch`.
 (Note this cap should not be directly to `party_epoch_volume` in case the network parameter is updated during an epoch).